Resignation and cessation of ICAS membership

 In order to avoid being removed for non-payment, please ensure you keep your contact information up-to-date on your profile.

-If you are not intending to renew for the next year, contact us and request to be resigned (see above).
+If you are not intending to renew for the next year, please get in touch with us and request to be resigned (see above).
 This will prevent you from being sent further reminders, or receiving telephone calls or emails from ICAS staff attempting to trace you.

 The names of members who are removed from membership for non-payment of subscription fees are published annually in The CA magazine.